mesosphere-backup/terraform-dcos/aws/README.md

 --var num_of_public_agents=1
 ```

-**Important**: Always remember to save your desired state in your `desired_cluster_profile`

 ## Redeploy an existing Master

 If you wanted to redeploy a problematic master (ie. storage filled up, not responsive, etc), you can tell terraform to redeploy during the next cycle.

 **NOTE:** This only applies to DC/OS clusters that have set their `dcos_master_discovery` to `master_http_loadbalancer` and not `static`.